TobiWeier/agroal-connection-pool-tests/README.md

 ## steps to reproduce

-1. Start database cluster and pool test application
+1. Start minikube with database cluster and pool test application

         ./run-test.sh